The Squaire: History

-When Deutsche Bahn announced plans to build a fast rail link between Cologne and Frankfurt (Cologne–Frankfurt high-speed rail line) it planned for a second train station at Frankfurt Airport because it was clear that the existing train station would not be able to handle the predicted traffic.
+When Deutsche Bahn announced plans to build a fast rail link between Cologne and Frankfurt (Cologne–Frankfurt high-speed rail line), it planned for a second train station at Frankfurt Airport, because it was clear that the existing train station would not be able to handle the predicted traffic.
 Construction work for a new train station close to the airport grounds started in 1995 and was finished in 1999.
 With a glass dome on top, it was designed to allow the later construction of an office building.

-Preparatory construction work on the office building started in November 2006 based on a design by the Frankfurt based architecture firm JSK.
+In November 2006, preparatory construction work on the office building started based on a design by the Frankfurt based architecture firm JSK.
 The main investor of the project is the IVG Immobilien AG in Bonn.

-Due to lack of potential tenants the plans were delayed several years until 2006 when the construction of the building, then called Airrail Center Frankfurt, began with an announced opening day in 2010.
-The foundation stone was laid on March 1, 2007.
+In 2006, after plans were delayed several years due to lack of potential tenants, the construction of the building, then called Airrail Center Frankfurt, began with an announced opening day in 2010.
+The foundation stone was laid on 1 March 2007.
 Planned construction costs were 660 million Euro.
 Trouble with the construction company and the use of bad construction steel imported from China, which had to be replaced, pushed the costs up to 1 billion Euro.

-In June 2010 the name was changed to The Squaire.
-The main tenants' move-in took place in sections, beginning in April 2011, until December 2011.
+In June 2010, the name was changed to The Squaire.

+From April to December 2011, the move-in of the main tenants took place in sections.